joelbarton-io/LS170/0_study_guide/http_request_response.md

 - "Hyper-**_text_** transfer protocol": a HTTP req/res exchange cycle involves the sending and receiving of text between a client and a server

+- client is always the one who initiates a request

 - the protocol that governs data exchange on the Web

 ### use cases for GET and POST